-Join Jeff Toister for an in-depth discussion in this video Understanding the four stages of learning, part of Instructional Design Essentials: Adult Learners.
+Join Jeff Toister for an in-depth discussion in this video Understanding the four stages of learning, part of Instructional Design: Adult Learners.

 …People often refer to the learning curve.…This curve really does exist.…There are four steps along the way that are collectively referred to as…the Four Stages of Competency.…These steps were originally identified by Noel Burch and…have become critical to our understanding of the learning process.…I'd like to give you an overview of each stage and share some specific places on…the learning curve where instructional designers should pay careful attention.…The first stage is called Unconscious Incompetent.…In this stage, learners don't know what they don't know.…